[OVERVIEW]

 ====

-Choice Band or Spell Tag-boosted Poltergeist provides the most immediate power, but can miss.
-Spirit Shackle provides a complete accurate Ghost-type STAB moves and allows its teammates to use Knock Off more freely.
+Choice Band- or Spell Tag-boosted Poltergeist provides the most immediate power, but it can miss and limits Decidueye's teammates' ability to use Knock Off.
+Spirit Shackle provides a completely accurate Ghost-type STAB move and allows Decidueye's teammates to use Knock Off more freely.
 U-turn allows Decidueye to pivot out on potential checks like Overqwil and Incineroar.
-Tera Ghost further boosts its powerful Ghost-type STAB moves, giving it a chance to OHKO Vileplume after Stealth Rock chip damage.
-Tera Fairy and Tera Water work defensively to allow Decidueye to live attacks from powerful Dark- and Fire-types, respectively, such as Scrafty and Chandelure.
+Tera Ghost further boosts its powerful Ghost-type STAB moves, letting it 2HKO Gligar with Poltergeist.
+Tera Fairy and Tera Water work defensively to allow Decidueye to survive attacks from powerful Dark- and Fire-types, respectively, such as Scrafty and Chandelure.

-Decidueye requires teammates who can switch in on powerful Fire- and Dark-type attacks from foes like Chandelure and Incineroar, so Vaporeon, Milotic, and Diancie can be valuable.
-Further, other physical attackers like Mienshao, Flygon, and Paldean Tauros-W appreciate Decidueye's ability to weaken physically defensive foes and support it in turn with their own damage, together overwhelming opposing physical walls like Vileplume and Bellibolt.
+Decidueye requires teammates that can switch in on powerful Fire- and Dark-type attacks from foes like Chandelure and Incineroar, so Vaporeon, Milotic, and Diancie can be valuable.
+Other physical attackers like Flamigo, Flygon, and Paldean Tauros-W appreciate Decidueye's ability to weaken opposing physical walls like Amoongus and Bellibolt.
 Special attackers, particularly ones that can pivot like Munkidori and Kilowattrel, can also combine with Decidueye to repeatedly pivot on checks and wear them down.
-Decidueye does not resist Stealth Rock and is not immune to Spikes, so hazard removal like Brambleghast or Altaria are appreciated to ensure Decidueye can repeatedly enter and threaten foes.
+Decidueye does not resist Stealth Rock and is not immune to Spikes, so entry hazard removers like Avalugg, Altaria, and Scyther are appreciated to ensure Decidueye can repeatedly enter the field and threaten foes.

 [SET]